mmichlin66/mmichlin66.github.io/mimbl/MimblGuide-Rendering-HTML.md

 }
 ```

 Instead of creating a new arrow function that calls our `onIncrementClick` function on every call to `render`, we defined `onIncrement` itself as an arrow function.
 The difference between defining a regular member function and defining an arrow member function is that a regular function is defined on our object's prototype while an arrow function is defined as a property on each object instance.
 One particular consequence is that arrow functions cannot be overridden in a derived class.
-If you are creating a component hierarchy and want a base coponent class to react on an event by invoking a function that can be overridden in derived classes, implement the following pattern:
+If you are creating a component hierarchy and want a base component class to react on an event by invoking a function that can be overridden in derived classes, implement the following pattern:

 ```typescript
 class Base extends mim.Component